surifirstpin/biplus_documentation/docs/User_Reports.md

 **1.** Click on Analyse section to explore a report.

-**2.** Select Desired project and model depending on which you want to extract the data.
+**2.** Select Desired project and model from the drop down depending on which you want to extract the data.

 **4.** To view a report Click on **Dashboard section.**
 **5.** Select the desired **project** and,